rsdn/CodeJam/README.md

 .NET Framework 3.5 support is limited.
 Functionality not supported:

 * Mapping - all mapping related classes not supported due to expression tree incompatibility
-* ExpressionExtensions - all visitor related functionalyty excluded due to expression tree incompatibility
+* ExpressionExtensions - all visitor related functionality excluded due to expression tree incompatibility
 * MemberAccessor/TypeAccessor - excluded due to expression tree incompatibility
 * ComparerBuilder - excluded due to absence of TypeAccessor and MemberAccessor classes